 All bills will be sent to the Business Office and added to the student’s account before the last day of the semester.
 Librarians can waive or reduce fees at their discretion.

 Please email, call or speak with a Librarian in person if you have questions about your account or fines.
 Interlibrary Loan items are also subject to overdue fines and fees, as well as lost or stolen replacement costs.

 Students with overdue materials will receive overdue notices via IW email.
 Borrowing privileges are suspended until materials have been returned and fines are paid.

 Faculty may put readings on reserve so that everyone in a class has the same opportunity to read the texts.
 Reserve materials are located at the Check OutDesk.
 Checkout time for reserve materials can vary at the discretion of the professor, but in general, reserve books and articles may be used for two hours at a time inside the Library.
 Some reserve materials may be available for overnight checkout.
 Overnight reserve materials may be checked out two hours before closing and are due two hours after the Library is open.
 The fine is 50¢ for each overdue hour.

 Once you have identified items that you need that are not available in Chadwick Library’s collection, you may use the Request Item via Interlibrary Loan button to request the item from another library.

 Students will be notified via email when items are available.
 Physical items, such as books or DVDs, can be picked up at the Check Out Desk after presenting your IW Student ID.
 Articles will arrive via IW email either as a PDF attachment or a link.
 Linked articles must be downloaded and saved within a month and/or 5 accesses or the link will be closed.
-Please speak to Paula Wiley for Interlibrary Loan questions.

 LITTLE HELPING HOUSES